codeship-library/pgci/README.md

 ## Usage

-When you run it, it will listen on PostgreSQL's default port, and you can log in with user `codeship` and password `password`.
+When you run it, it will listen on PostgreSQL's default port, and you can log in with user `postgres` and password `password`.